 Without question the most common defect we see during home inspections in Indianapolis is water intrusion.
 Leaking roofs, basements and crawlspaces, improper grading of the site, damaged or improper roof flashings, damaged or missing gutters, and downspouts discharging too close to the homes foundation are just a few of the many problems we see every day

 Coming in at a close 2nd are DIY issues or as we like to call them “uncle bob specials”.
-All too often during home inspections we run across issues that were created by the homeowner making repairs or upgrades themselves in an attempt to save money.
+All too often during home inspections in Indianapolis we run across issues that were created by the homeowner making repairs or upgrades themselves in an attempt to save money.
 By far the most common DIY issue we run across are electrical problems.
 Uncle bob doesn’t typically stop at the electrical panel, he has been caught doing plumbing, roofing and structural repairs also.